We are accepting applications for the 2021 Field Season on a rolling basis.

 - Carry first aid kit and sufficient supplies to travel safely in the backcountry at all times.

-- Voluntarily participate in Search and Rescue operations.
+- Participate in Search and Rescue operations on a voluntary basis.

 Backcountry Caretaker Qualifications: